-I had these bunches of young Japanese knotweed (Polygonum cuspidatum), a very invasive weed here in the States, which I gathered in Central Park.
+I had these bunches of young Japanese knotweed (Polygonum cuspidatum), a very invasive weed here in the States.

 Two guys on a bench ignored me studiously as I sliced through some young fat stems of knotweed.
 A pale and plump mother and daughter looked at me sideways as they took pictures of themselves in all my knotweed patches.
 Foragers in disguise?

 The first night, I made risotto.
 The second, this curry.
 And I kept my knotweed fresh in bundles in a little water.
 I think it grew, overnight.

-Knotweed, when subjected to heat, turns a pale, artificial pepperminty colour.
+Knotweed, when subjected to heat, turns a pale, artificial green colour.
 And retains its shape, till you poke it.
 Then it collapses into supple creaminess, its texture soft and wonderful.
 It comes from Asia, and I wondered how its lemony flavour would fare with coconut milk and lamb.

 This curry starts off wet and turns dry in the sense that the sauce reduces and becomes concentrated.
-I like it served over brown Basmati rice.
+I like it served over brown rice.

 2 lamb shoulder chops, lightly seasoned with salt and pepper